 My oeuvre is a little odd - I’m drawn to a kind of what I can only describe as a neo classical way of editing - though, I’m also the first to admit that I don’t really have any set idea what I’m doing.

-I shoot nearly all my work with old film camera lenses (adapted to digital cameras) … though I also sometimes still shoot and develop film.
+I shoot nearly all my work with old film camera lenses (adapted to digital cameras) … though I also sometimes still shoot and develop film I still, regularly only take a single lens out with me (because part of the fun is to stretch yourself).

 Why Choose me to guide you?

-Here’s the bit where I try and convince you to spend money with me by either appealing to your own vanity or some kind of misguided hierarchical
+Here’s the bit where I try and convince you to spend money with me by either appealing to your vanity or through some kind of misguided hierarchical status thing … well, that’s what the marketing gods would like 😂

-I’ve attempted to create videos and other social media things (with very little success) photography is subjective and not everybody will like my take on things.
+I’ve attempted to create videos and other social media things (with very little success); photography is subjective and not everybody will like my take on things and you really shouldn’t want to.

 I’m definitely not the worlds greatest photographer, and although I’ve successfully completed my Hill & Moorland Leader course, I can think of at least a half dozen Dartmoor Guides who could probably do a better job (absolutely none than can do both even half as well though).